Introduction: What Is IELTS and Why Does It Matter for Your Future?

 | Test Locations | 1,600+ centers globally | Online and test centers | Computer-based centers | Online from home |

-| Cost | $215-$310 (varies by country) | $195-$300 | $185-$240 | $59 |
+| Cost | $215-$310 | $195-$300 | $185-$240 | $59 |

 Why Students Choose IELTS:

-✅ Test Format Options: Paper, computer, or online based on preference
+✅ Test Format Options-paper, computer, or online based on preference

-✅ Real-World English: Tasks reflect authentic communication scenarios
+✅ Real-World English-tasks reflect authentic communication scenarios

 When Other Tests Might Be Better:

 Bottom line: Check your target institution’s accepted tests and score requirements before deciding.
-Some accept multiple tests, giving you choice; others specify one test only.

 Understanding IELTS Scoring: What Your Band Score Really Means

-The Band Score Scale:
+The Band Score Scale

 | Band | Skill Level | Description |